 Unicode [CLDR] provides a powerful tailoring syntax in [UTS35Collation], as well as tailoring data for many locales.
-The tailorings are based on the DUCET table, although there are some general tailorings always applied to the DUCET in CLDR 1.9.
-This XML format maps to a simpler representation in ICU, shown in Table 14.
-The CLDR tailorings are based on the CLDR root collation, which itself is a tailored version of the DUCET table (see [UTS35Collation], Section 2, Root Collation).
+The CLDR tailorings are based on the CLDR root collation, which itself is a tailored version of the DUCET table (see Section 2, Root Collation in [UTS35Collation]).
 The CLDR collation tailoring syntax is a subset of the ICU syntax.
 Some of the most common syntax elements are shown in Table 14.
 A simpler version of this syntax is also used in Java, although at the time of this writing, Java does not implement the UCA.